The Essential Guide to Aromatherapy

-Our Essential Oil Pillow Mist is a soothing blend of Lavender, Mandarin and Sandalwood.
+Our pillow sprays and mists include a soothing blend of Lavender, Mandarin and Sandalwood.
 Spritz it over your pillow and duvet before bed for a good night's sleep.

 Applying essential oils to your skin allows you to obtain the benefits both externally and aromatically.